Knoz9/Web-InteractiveWebsite/README.md

 - **Hosting**: The site is hosted on Netlify, ensuring reliable and efficient performance.

-- **Encrypting**: The site is fully encrypted, even the frontend is encrypted to avoid tampering.
+- **Encryption**: The site is fully encrypted, even the frontend is encrypted to avoid tampering.

 ## Viewing Contributions